olgazju/project_salary_prediction/README.md

 ### Data Preprocessing

 Data preprocessing steps include cleaning, handling missing values, encoding categorical variables, and normalizing numerical features.
-The dataset is then split into training and testing sets for model development and evaluation.
+The dataset is then split into train, dev and test sets for model development and evaluation.

 ## Instructions on How to Run the Project